 - It is only 65 pages long.
-A great time saver for your busy schedule.
+A quick and effective read.

 - Stan can relate to his readers with his 20 years of experience.

-- This book can give you immediate relief from your problems.
+- This book can reduce your suffering and give you instant relief.

 - This book will save you money in expensive counseling.